 • Physical and Health Education

-Submit the application, including a student-written essay on “Why I am interested in joining the Accelerated Language Track at HWIS” of no more than 600 words.
+Submit the application, including a student-written essay on “Why I am interested in joining the “HWIS Middle School Entry Track” of no more than 500 words.

 Once the application is submitted, the family will receive a checklist for the following items: